rousan/vector.svg/README.md

 #### `Vector.svgSupported`

-Detects current browser `svg` is supported or not.
+Detects whether the current browser `svg` supports or not.

 ```javascript
 if(Vector.svgSupported)